Nova Scotia sets the PACE

 Clean Energy Financing

-An energy efficiency & solar PACE program that is currently active in: the Towns of Bridgewater and Amherst, and the Municipalities of Digby, Lunenburg, Barrington, Yarmouth and Cumberland.
+An energy efficiency & solar PACE program that is currently active in: the Towns of Bridgewater, Amherst, and New Glasgow, and the Municipalities of Digby, Lunenburg, Barrington, Yarmouth, Cumberland, and Victoria.

 Creating or joining a PACE program